 As I explained in chapter 1, one of the learning goals of this book is to reflect on what characterizes science and what constitutes the essence and the importance of scientific methodology.
-To do so, we did not (as is typically done in a course of philosophy of science) take a historical perspective and discuss what the most important philosophers of science have to say about science.
-Our starting point was human reasoning.
-We saw how, why and when our spontaneous thinking misleads us and how we can guard ourselves against reasoning errors.
-In chapter 4, we also saw that the scientific context protects against these reasoning errors and that this underlies the success of the sciences.
-In this last chapter we will elaborate on this.
+To do so, we did not (as is typically done in a course of philosophy of science) take a historical perspective and discuss what the most important philosophers of science have argued.
+Our starting point, instead, was human reasoning.
+We saw how, why, and when our spontaneous thinking misleads us as well as how we can defend ourselves against reasoning errors.
+In chapter 4, we also saw that the scientific inquiry seeks to uncover and prohibit these reasoning errors, and that this strategy, at least in part, undergirds the success of science.
+In this last chapter, we will further elaborate on this.

 The scientific method

-In the first part of this chapter, we will consider the question: which aspects of the scientific method make the sciences reliable (or at least more reliable than pseudo-sciences)?
-Before we take on this question, we must get a sense of what the scientific method is.
-It is, however, debatable whether it makes sense at all to talk about a scientific method.
-We associate the scientific method with conducting empirical, experimental, quantifiable research with the aim of predicting and understanding a domain of reality.
-But none of these often-cited aspects of the scientific method is present in all of the sciences.
-Formal sciences are not empirical.
-Evolutionary biology and astrophysics are not experimental.
-Psychology, sociology and anthropology are often not quantifiable.
-Biology typically does not predict.
+In the first part of this chapter, we will consider the following question: Which aspects of the scientific method make the sciences reliable (or at least more reliable than pseudo-sciences)?
+Before we take on this question, we must get a better sense of what the scientific method is.
+It remainsdebatable, however, whether it makes sense to talk about a singular scientific method at all.
+We associate the scientific method with conducting empirical, experimental, quantifiable research with the aim of predicting and understanding an aspect of reality.
+But none of these oft-cited characteristics of the scientific method are present in all scientific fields.
+Formal sciences, for example, are not empirical; evolutionary biology and astrophysics are (usually) not experimental in nature; psychology, sociology and anthropology are often not easily quantifiable; and biology typically does not make predictions.

 Human and natural sciences

-So, it doesn’t make sense to talk about a single scientific method.
-The domains of the different sciences vary too widely for this.
-The difference between sciences are so important that some philosophers and scientists even question whether it makes sense to place all those different attempts at understanding a domain of reality under the same denominator of "science".
-Leaving aside the formal sciences (mathematics and logic), there are two distinct families of (empirical) sciences.
-Those are the social or human sciences (such as history, psychology, economics, sociology, anthropology, ...) and the natural sciences (such as physics, chemistry, astronomy, geology, biology, ...).
+As such, it does not make sense to speak oft a single scientific method.
+Indeed, the domains of the different sciences vary too widely for that to be the case.
+The differences between the sciences are so important that some philosophers and scientists even question whether it makes sense to place all those different attempts at understanding an aspecy of reality under the same denominator of "science" at all.
+Leaving aside the formal sciences (mathematics and logic), there are two distinct families of (empirical) sciences: the social or human sciences (such as history, psychology, economics, sociology, anthropology) and the natural sciences (such as physics, chemistry, astronomy, geology, biology).

 Different objects, different aims

 The human sciences focus on human thinking, acting and interacting.
 The natural sciences focus on the physical and natural world.
 The objects of both types of sciences are very different.
-In the natural sciences, scientists study quarks, electrons, atoms, molecules, tectonic plates, genes, etc. In the human sciences, scientists study human thinking and acting (e.g. in psychology) and the interaction between people (e.g. in economics and sociology).
+In the natural sciences, scientists study things like quarks, electrons, atoms, molecules, tectonic plates, genes, and more.
+In the human sciences, scholars focus on human thought and behavior (e.g. in psychology) and communication between people (e.g. in economics and sociology).

-According to the 19th century philosopher Wilhelm Dilthey (1883), this means that both types of sciences also have a very different goal.
-The first are out to "explain" ("Erklären”): to describe the world in terms of cause and effect and their underlying laws (e.g. in the atmosphere of the earth, an object accelerates in vacuum at 9.81 m/s due to the gravity of our planet).
-The social sciences, on the other hand, are looking for "understanding" ("Verstehen").
+According to the 19th century philosopher Wilhelm Dilthey (1883), these differences indicate that both types of sciences also havevery different goals.
+‘Natural scientists’ aim to "explain" ("Erklären”): to describe the world in terms of cause and effect and their underlying laws (e.g. how in the earth’s atmosphere, an object accelerates in a vacuum at 9.81 m/s due to the gravity of our planet).
+Social scientists, on the other hand, work towards an "understanding" ("Verstehen").
 What led to the French revolution is impossible to explain in terms of external, universal laws, according to Dilthey.
-To do so you have to place yourself in the shoes of the actors of that historical episode (their thinking and feeling).
-It requires a subjective understanding.
+To understand why certain historical events took place, he suggests, you must put yourself in the shoes of those living, thinking, and feeling through these circumstances.
+This requires a more subjective understanding.